AI-powered accounts payable automation: 2026 Malaysia guide

 Pick up the SST rate from the supplier invoice automatically when the e-invoice is ingested

-Validate that the rate applied matches the service category — for example, a logistics invoice charged at 8% instead of 6% should be flagged
+Validate that the rate applied matches the service category — for example, a construction invoice charged at 8% instead of the correct 6% should be flagged

 Route the bill to the right tax code in your accounting system, so SST input claims are captured correctly when you file returns